What is hazardous?

 $5 for up to 35 gallons of hazardous waste, and $5 for each additional 35 gallons.
 Additional charges for containers larger than 10 gallons.

-Never dispose toxic trash down the sink, on the ground, down a storm drain or in your garbage can.
+Never put hazardous waste down the sink, on the ground, down a storm drain or in your garbage can.
 Bring items to one of Metro's drop-off sites or a neighborhood collection event.
 Metro recycles most of the hazardous waste it collects and disposes of the rest in a specially designed landfill.
-These items should be kept separate from garbage and recycling.
-Some fees apply.
+Keep these items separate from garbage and recycling.